mcalla314/tkintertoy/docs/tutorial.rst

    the Mapper instance is created inside of this method and why we passed the Mapper class as an argument.
 The Gui instance ``self`` is used as an argument to the Mapper initialization method.
 It looks funny but it works.
 #.
+Blank lines improve code readability.
+#.
+This code might fail so we place it in a try...except block.
+#.
 If the current page is the routine page...
 #.
 Run the routine map generation code.
 #.
 If the current page is the accumulation page...